mriscoc/SBA-Library/I2C/readme.md

                    SBAcall(I2CWritebytes);       -- Call routine I2CWriteBytes
 ```

-**4.Multiple Read function.** Read a Multiple data to an I2C dispositive.
+**4. Multiple Read function.** Read a Multiple data to an I2C dispositive.
 It use an internal memory, where the user  can
 load all data, using the function I2CLoadbyteToMEMORY and It can upload until 256 data.
 The process requires that user define the I2C_DEVICE_ADR(I2C Address Device) and I2C_ADR_REG(Address Register).
 The function of reading multiple data sequentially reads the addresses of I2C registers starting from the register address I2C_ADR_REG.